 "We need to talk."

-The sun was casting its light over the waves.
+The sun was casting its light over the sloshing waters.
 The slight breeze was filling the air outside as the sunglasses were hiding her eyes.

 She had barely seen this part of the city before.
 It was a territory rule.
 These parts belonged to the Mikaelsons.
 Unspoken boundaries.
 For most people these kind of notions would sound stupid, sometimes it seemed that way to her too, but in reality having these boundaries meant that there would be distance and a form of peace between the families.
 Many times in the past Damon would pass the forbidden borders and would try to start a fight and Stefan would always follow in order to save and prevent their hotheaded brother from doing something stupid.
 Not her though.
 She was never allowed to even think of coming to places that wouldn't be safe.
 Not that she hadn't tried, but she would always fail since she had people following her every step.
 In the past there was a time that she would provoke the people that followed her and sometimes she would even trick them and she would escape them for a few hours.
 Those hours had made her feel happy and free at least until her brothers came and dragged her back.